• Skip to main content

 Ripe Plantain Muffins | nenthra pazham muffins

-Ripe Plantain muffins are baked with the goodness of ghee, millet flour and warm spices like nigella seeds and cardamom and are best served with a cuppa.
+These Ripe Plantain muffins are baked with the goodness of ghee, millet flour and warm spices like nigella seeds and cardamom and are best served with a cup of chai.
+The recipe is for a small batch of 5 muffins only!

 ripe plantain muffins still in the muffin tray with one empty hole